California Driver Handbook - Sharing The Road

 - Inattention–eating, grooming, talking on a cell phone, text messaging, reading the newspaper, etc.

-- Operating a poorly-maintained or malfunctioning vehicle or running out of fuel.
+- Operating a poorly-maintained or malfunctioning vehicle or running out of fuel or battery charge.

 - Allow plenty of time to reach your destination.